-Somatic psychotherapy, which is a form of body-oriented therapy, has grown dramatically since it was first born from the theories of Janet and the works of Wilhelm Reich in the early 21st century.
+Somatic psychotherapy, which is a form of body-oriented therapy, has grown dramatically since its inception from the theories of Pierre Janet and the works of Wilhelm Reich in the early 21st century.
 The original model of somatic psychotherapy using energy and character has been expanded upon in recent times by Pierrakos, Lowen, and Keleman.
 In the United Kingdom and throughout Europe, additional modifications have been made through creative additions from Boadella and Boyesen.
-Contemporary somatic psychotherapy recognizes that every intricacy of human experience is connected and that each element of body, mind, and spirit co-exist, compliment, and contrast each other and combine to create a complete, whole person.
+Contemporary somatic psychotherapy recognizes that every intricacy of human experience is connected and that each element of body, mind, and spirit co-exist, complement, and contrast each other and combine to create a complete, whole person.
 In addition, somatic theories state that every experience, event, external and cultural environment, and somatic reality are woven together as one seamless fabric.
 This form of therapy employs a comprehensive and naturalist approach to human development, growth, and healing.

 Somatic psychotherapy is an embodied experience that makes no distinction between body and mind.
 By severing the two and considering them as disconnected separate entities, one's understanding of the intricate inter-relations people have becomes distorted.
 These misperceptions of people's internal selves often go unrecognized in traditional verbal psychotherapy, however by incorporating somatic experiences into the treatment, these relevant symptoms and signs become visible.
 In addition, various toxic practices continue to be unattended to because of the missing component of physical body oriented psychotherapy.
 The body represents an enormous field of awareness and this belief has been at the core of all body oriented therapies since they came into development.